 - Appropriate shoes, if you can’t walk out not much else matters.
 No sandals (includes rafting sandals), no thongs, full foot wrapped shoes only.
 Runners, hiking boots, anything that can get soaked and fully wraps your feet.

 - Wetsuits are recommended but not required.
-Quick dry pants, shirt, jumpers, no cotton because it will sag inhibiting your agility and restricting your warmth, this includes jeans.
+Quick-dry pants, shirt, jumpers.
+Cotton isn’t ideal because it will sag inhibiting your agility and restricting your warmth, this includes jeans.

-- Dry bag if you want to bring lunch, etc. Wallets, an non-photographic electronic equipment should be left hidden in your vehicle.
+- Dry bag if you want to bring lunch, etc. Wallets, and non-photographic electronic equipment should be left hidden in your vehicle.

-- Headtoarch.
-River area gets darker quicker because of the dense forest.
+- Headtorch.
+The river area gets darker sooner than the outside world because of the dense forest.

-Approximately 7k, again this is river hiking (wading), and not a brisk walk on a well maintained trail.
+Approximately 7km.
+Again this is a river hike (wading), and not a brisk walk on a well maintained trail.

 Elevation gain: unknown.
 This is not a steep route by any means.
-Up to the falls and down out, but by no means does the elevation play a role in the difficulty.
+Up to the falls and down to get out, but by no means does the elevation play a role in the difficulty.

 - Stinging Tree (“Stinging Needles”)

-- Snakes.
-Not a sunny area and this diminishes your chance of encounter in the day.
+- Snakes: Not a sunny area and this diminishes your chance of an encounter in the day.

-- Do not, I repeat, do not leave the river more then 3 meters abreast.
-You are in the rainforest respect it.
+- Do not, I repeat, do not leave the river more then 3m away.
+You are in the rainforest and it would be too easy to get lost, never to be found.